MiguelMMota/web3-ctf/ethernaut/README.md

 ---

+### 17. Preservation
+`delegatecalls` are very powerful because they allow contracts to execute logic that isn't in the contract itself *as if* the it had been.
+For simplicity, one can think of it as a contract C1 borrowing the logic from a target contract C2 which implements and running it directly, even though it's the exact opposite that is happening.
+In reality, C1 calls C2 and C2 operates as if it were C1, i.e.: with the original message parameters (sender, value, etc) and with the ability to affect tha C1's storage.
+This needs careful attention, as it opens C1 up to meaningful security vulnerabilities.
+We need to keep in mind:
+1. Using `delegatecall` on an unknown contract allows a target contract to run malicious code directly on the target contract
+2. The C1 and C2's storage must be defined identically, otherwise C2 will affect C1's storage variables incoherently.

+We'll take advantage of these two principles to exploit the `Preservation` contract.
+Note that it delegates some functionality to a `LibraryContract`, whose storage variables don't follow the order in which storage variables are declared in `Preservation`.
+When we delegate the call to `LibraryContract`, it will set a `uint256` value on the first storage slot of `Preservation`.
+However, this slot is for the `timeZone1Library`.
+So by calling `setFirstTime` or `setSecondTime`, we'll change the address values of the first time zone library, pointing to an address of our choosing.

+Here's what we'll do:
+1. Create a malicious contract that will set `Preservation.owner` to our account address
+2. Call `Preservation.setSecondTime` (could be `Preservation.setFirstTime`) with a value whose 20 least-significant bytes are the malicious contract address
+3. Call `Preservation.setFirstTime` (has to be this one, because `timeZone1Library` now points to our malicious contract) with any value.

+---

 ### 17. Recovery
 The lost contract address can be found on Etherscan.
 Look up the level instance address, and inspect the contract creation transaction.
 A third "to" address is listed with 0.001 ether.
 We can simply destroy the contract, removing its ether balance.